kaltura/kaltura-player-js/docs/tracks-labels-configuration.md

 ### Tracks UI control

-The tracks can be changed using the settings icon for video tracks and the globes icon for audio and text tracks
+The tracks can be changed using the settings icon for video tracks and the globe icon for audio and text tracks